uberhalit/EldenRingFpsUnlockAndMore/README.md

 7. **Set `Vertical sync` to `Off`**
 8. Hit apply and close Nvidia Control Panel
 9. Start `Elden Ring FPS Unlocker and more` and start the game through the first button
-10. Use fullscreen (144 Hz or 60 Hz Monitors) or borderless window mode (144 Hz Monitors)
+10. Use borderless window mode for now
 11. Set your new refresh rate limit, tick the checkbox and click `Patch game`

 ### Follow these steps on AMD: